Danubiana Meulensteen Art Museum

 Bratislava City Museum

-Rightfully carrying the title of the Bratislava City Museum, this historical institution tells the colorful story of Bratislava through its massive collection of paintings, photographs, exhibits and galleries.
+Rightfully carrying the Bratislava City Museum title, this historical institution tells the colourful story of Bratislava through its massive collection of paintings, photographs, exhibits, and galleries.
 Divided into sections, each museum brings about a unique display of appreciation to their respective subjects:

 Address: Apponyi House, Radnicna Street 1, Bratislava, Slovakia